-The Level 3 Appeal is handled by an administrative law judge.
+The Level 3 Appeal is handled by an Administrative Law Judge or attorney adjudicator.
 Section 9 in this chapter tells more about Levels 3, 4 and 5 of the appeals process.

 Section 7.
 How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon